jaegertracing/documentation/content/docs/next-release/deployment.md

 ### Memory

 The in-memory storage is not intended for production workloads.
-It's intended as a simple solution to get started quickly and data will be lost once the process is over.
+It's intended as a simple solution to get started quickly and data will be lost once the process exits.

 By default, there's no limit in the amount of traces stored in memory but a limit can be established by passing an integer value via `--memory.max-traces`.